 July is named after Julius Cesar, the Roman politician and military general who played a crucial role in the rise of the Roman Empire.
-After Cesar was assassinated, the Roman Senate decided to name the birth month after him, and what was previously Quintilis became July.
+After Cesar was assassinated, the Roman Senate decided to name his birth month after him, and what was previously Quintilis became July.

 In the Northern Hemisphere, July signifies summer and all that goes with it: ice cream, fireflies, hot dogs, and juicy watermelon.
 Sandy beaches, laughing friends, and shark tales.
 Bugs, fairies, mud, and gardening.
 Car trips, volcanoes, and water sports.

-Shark Week is one of the most anticipated events in our house, and it starts on July 28th this year!
 In July, we also celebrate the National Days of America, Canada, and France, as well as the birthdays of E.B.
 White, Frida Kahlo, Nelson Mandela, Sir Edmond Hillary, Amelia Earhart, and Henry Ford.

-Disclaimer: this post contains Amazon Affiliate Links.
+Disclaimer: This post contains Amazon Affiliate Links.
 If you make a purchase through my links, I will get a commission.
 Thank you for supporting Kid Minds!

 July 1 – Alligator Pie, Dennis Lee (Canada Day)

 Canada Day is an annual celebration of free and United Canada and a great excuse to learn more about its fascinating history and people.
-One of our favorite picture books set in Canada is Out of the Woods (we told you about it last month), and one of our favorite Canadian authors is Robert Munsch (his first book Mud Puddle was on our June list).
+One of our favorite picture books set in Canada is Out of the Woods (we told you about it last month), and one of our favorite Canadian authors is Robert Munsch (his book Mud Puddle was on our June list).
 Now let me tell you about our favorite Canadian book of poetry.

 The first time I flipped through the pages of Alligator Pie, I instantly knew I had to buy it.
 One of the most useful tools in my parenting arsenal is a collection of catchy poems I can recite by heart in emergencies.
 When the toddler is refusing to put her shoes on or when the preschooler doesn’t want to leave the park or get out of the tub, all I have to do is use my most enthusiastic voice and start reciting something my kids love.
-They can’t help but start listening and forget to oppose whatever it was they were resisting.
+They can’t help but start listening with great attention and forget to oppose whatever it was they were resisting.
 It works every time!